willdady/thunderchild/README.markdown

 1. Create your Django project.
 2. Copy thunderchild folder to the root of your project (the directory containing *manage.py*).
 3. Edit *settings.py* inside your project's main package to include your Database connection details.
 Include settings required by Thunderchild - See Settings section below.
 4. Edit *urls.py* inside your project's main package to include Thunderchild's own *urls.py*.
-It is strongly recommended Thunderchild is mounted at the root of your website as shown below.
+It is strongly recommended that Thunderchild is mounted at the root of your website as shown below.
 It must be included as the last item.

 	```